mschlenker/checkmk-snippets/mkp/hellobakery/README.md

 - Definition of perf-o-meter
 - Registry for the bakery API
 - Bakery example with postinstall and configuration
-- Configuration of package contents via setup GUI
+- Configuration of package contents via Checkmk Setup GUI